geoscixyz/gpg/content/magnetics/magnetics_plotting_processing.rst

 .. raw:: html
     :file: data_plotting1.html

 Large data sets are commonly gathered using airborne instruments.
-They may involve 105 to 106 data points to show magnetic variations over many square kilometres.
+They may involve 105 to 106 data points to show magnetic variations over many square kilometers.
 An example of a large airborne data set is shown to the right, with a larger version, including alternative colour scale schemes, `shown in a sidebar`_.

 .. _shown in a sidebar: http://www.eos.ubc.ca/courses/eosc350/content/methods/meth_3/sidebar-airmaps.html